cern-it-sdc-id/puppet-dpm/README.md

 * **dpmmgr_uid** and **dpmmgr_gid** : the gid and uid for the dpmmgr user ( default = 151)
 * **debug** : enable/disable installation of the debuginfo packages ( default = false)

+##OS compatibility

+The module can configure a DPM on SL5 and SL6, CentOS7/SL7 support is ongoing